Sitapur: Administration

+Demographics

+Sitapur municipality has a population of 177,234.
+Sitapur has a sex ratio of 912 females per 1000 males and a literacy rate of 80.57%.
+19,794 (11.17%) were under 6 years of age.
+Scheduled Castes and Scheduled Tribes made up 11.36% and 0.13% of the population respectively.

+Hindi is the major language, spoken by 88.03% of the population.
+Urdu is spoken by 11.67% of the population.

 Transportation

 Rail

 Sitapur has 2 railway stations.
-Sitapur is well connected to Lucknow, Lakhimpur Mailani, Bhurwal, Gonda, Gorakhpur and Moradabad by broad gauge line.
-It also has a branch line b/w SITAPUR city and BALAMAU Jn in Hardoi district.
+Sitapur is well connected to Lucknow, Lakhimpur, Mailani, Bhurwal, Gonda, Gorakhpur and Moradabad by broad gauge line.
+It also has a branch line between Sitapur city and Balamau Junction in Hardoi district.

 The major railway station is Sitapur Junction railway station.
 Some express trains like Jan Sadharan Express, Jan Nayak Express, Amritsar-Saharsa Express, Karmabhoomi Express and Jansewa Express.

 The other important station is Sitapur City Junction railway station/SPC.
 Couple of Express trains stops here.